30+ Open ended pulse survey questions that drive honest employee feedback in 2026

 Picture an HR manager running two surveys: in one, employees write stories about challenges; in the other, they tick yes/no boxes.
 This means that open-ended questions capture nuances, while close-ended questions provide quick, structured one word answers.
 Both are essential for employee engagement survey questions that balance depth with measurable insights.

-While knowing the distinction is useful, it’s also equally important to weigh the pros and cons of using open-ended questions in employee surveys.
+While knowing the distinction is useful, it’s also equally important to know the types of open ended pulse survey questions you can add in your survey.

 Pros and cons of using open ended questions in employee surveys